cosmos/sdk-tutorials/academy/4-my-own-chain/server-side.md

 ```

 * Again there is a lot of error handling.
-* It deletes the game only if there are no winners, which means that it was a deletion, not a forfeit.
+* `handleEvent` deletes the game only if there are no winners, which means that it was a deletion, not a forfeit.

 ## Test time of forfeit

-Run the tests again as described earlier.
-Create a game, wait and see how the deletion event is picked up:
+Run the previous tests again.
+Create a game and see how the deletion event is picked up:

 ```
 Forfeit game: 1, black: cosmos1ac6srz8wh848zc08wrfghyghuf5cf3tvd45pnw, red: cosmos1t88fkwurlnusf6agvptsnm33t40kr4hlq6h08s, winner: NO_PLAYER